zendesk/linksf/docs/MANAGE.md

 ### How to change your data

+#### Set up a Firebase user

+1. Navigate to the Authentication page of your [Firebase Console](https://firebase.google.com/console).
+2. Make sure you have Email/Password authentication enabled.
+It should prompt you to enable it if you hover over *ADD USER*, otherwise you can find the setting under the *SIGN-IN METHOD* tab near the top of the page.
+3. Click *ADD USER* and set your email and password.
+4. That's it!
+You should now be able to log in as your administrator user by visiting `/admin` either locally or on your production site.

 #### Adding new data

 Adding new data is as simple as clicking the "Add Organization" button in the upper right of your admin page.